 Join us to develop your language skills and engage with other immigrant and refugee women, build connections, and find support during these challenging times!

 This is a multi-level English program that allows participants to practice and improve their English language skills for survival purposes, to make friends, gain self-confidence, and learn more about Canada.
 Our trauma-informed curriculum equips our participants with the language they need to function in Canadian society and emphasizes their well-being, connectedness, and personal growth.

-Moving Forward – This is a program for immigrant and refugee women who speak English at an intermediate level and are ready to start exploring employment, education or training options.
-Participants will build an action oriented plan (goal setting) guided by a Participant and Program Support Worker.
-The program encourages social interaction in an intercultural environment while practising English speaking skills.
-Participants learn about Canadian work environment, norms and practices, job search skills and more.
+The Moving Forward program caters to immigrant and refugee women who speak English at an intermediate level and are ready to start exploring their options: continuing education, networking, and volunteering.
+The program encourages social interaction in an intercultural environment while practicing and developing English speaking skills.
+Participants develop an action-oriented plan (goal setting) and learn the skills to put it into action.

 Both programs aim to provide a supportive and barrier-free environment for immigrant and refugee women to learn English and gain the support and resources to positively integrate into Canadian society.

 Shared program goals: